Imagined future testimonials for the Solatido Wearable Pendant Computer System

 We have started a new band that practices while we wait for the bus.
 I have the pressure tube that lets me use breath control on the saxophone app and the others are using the standard samples for guitar, bass, drums and keyboard.
 We can re-assign the keys to be whatever notes or controllers we want them to be, so we can even make up new instruments that could not even exist using natural physics.

 (Dracula Jones, Future Rockstar)

-Whenever I get an emergency call from the office about a legal brief that has to be created or edited in time to be filed the same day, I am really glad to have the Solatido handy so I do not have to look for a work surface and then drag out the laptop.
-Do not get me wrong; I am addicted to my Blackberry as much as the next guy, but when I am in the middle of nowhere, and I need to write something the length of War and Peace in twenty minutes, I need a tool that is designed for what I do.
+Whenever I get an emergency call from the office about a legal brief that has to be created or edited in time to be filed the same day, I'm really glad to have this device handy so I don't have to look for a work surface and then drag out the laptop.
+I'm addicted to my smartphone as much as the next guy, but when I am in the middle of nowhere, and I need to write something the length of War and Peace in twenty minutes, I need a tool that is designed for what I do.

 (Hadley V. Baxendale, Attorney at Beach)

-Out here in the rain forest, there is no place to put a laptop, especially when my team and I are on the move.
-When we catalogue various species, we need to enter a bunch of data on the run.
-We cannot really stop to do it, and it is not practical to enter that amount of text on a handheld device.
-When we were doing this on our PDA thumbboards, we would joke that the local primates were talking behind our backs, saying. . . .
+Out here in the rain forest, there's no place to put a laptop, especially when my team and I are on the move.
+When we catalog various species, we need to enter a bunch of data on the run.
+We can't really stop to do it, and it's not practical to enter that amount of text on a handheld device.
+When we were doing this on our phones with our thumbs, we would joke that the local primates were talking behind our backs, saying. . . .

 Yeah!
 Right!
 These humans are sooooo evolved.

 forget to use the rest of their fingers.

 No wonder they have such trouble climbing trees.

 Now that we have added the Pendant Computer to our toolbox, we have a much smoother workday.
 The audio aspects of this thing are pretty cool too.
 The birdcall app helps us meet the grey parrots so we can monitor their recovery, and a few of us are even getting pretty good at playing folksongs around the campfire.